Peter Geoghegan · Cronyism and Clientelism · LRB 5 November 2020

 Covid-19 has revealed the depth of cronyism and clientelism in British public life.
 More than almost any comparable state, Britain – or, more accurately, England – has outsourced swathes of its pandemic response, often to companies with strong links to Conservative politicians but little obvious relevant experience.
 A business, co-owned by a Conservative donor, which supplied beauty products to high street chains was given a £65 million contract to provide face masks to the NHS.
 A small, loss-making company that distributed medical devices, run by a Conservative councillor in Stroud, received contracts worth in excess of £270 million to supply personal protective equipment.
 Ayanda Capital, a family investment firm that specialises in ‘currency trading, offshore property, private equity and trade financing’, was handed a £252 million contract to provide face masks, fifty million of which were never used after concerns were raised about whether they provided ‘adequate fixing’ around the face.
 The deal was brokered by an adviser to the Board of Trade, which is chaired by Liz Truss, who just happened to be a senior board adviser at Ayanda.
 NHS data has been signed over not only to Amazon and Google but also to Palantir Technologies, the big data firm set up by the PayPal co-founder and Republican Party funder Peter Thiel, and Faculty, a small artificial intelligence company previously employed by Cummings’s Vote Leave campaign.

 During the summer, I was surprised to stumble across the name Public First in a spreadsheet of Cabinet Office spending data.
 Public First is a small PR firm with an address in Tufton Street, a row of Georgian townhouses close to Westminster favoured by lobbyists and pro-corporate think tanks that refuse to declare their donors.
 The company is run by James Frayne, a long-standing ally of Cummings, and Rachel Wolf, who co-wrote the 2019 Conservative manifesto.
-Despite never having previously done any work for Whitehall, Public First has been given contracts worth more than £1 million for everything from running focus groups to ‘urgently’ managing communications around the disastrous, algorithm-determined A level results that culminated in a U-turn and the resignation of the head of the exams regulator (the education secretary, Gavin Williamson, remains in post).
+Having previously run focus groups for the Department for International Trade and the Cabinet Office, Public First has been given contracts worth more than £1 million for everything from running focus groups to ‘urgently’ managing communications around the disastrous, algorithm-determined A level results that culminated in a U-turn and the resignation of the head of the exams regulator (the education secretary, Gavin Williamson, remains in post).

 Public First was not involved in procuring PPE for frontline workers or finding a Sars-CoV-2 vaccine, but all its contracts were still awarded using emergency provisions, without any competitive tendering.
 Across government, competitive tendering has effectively been suspended as departments have been given the green light to make ‘direct awards’ to firms; there is little, if any, accountability about the way these decisions are made.
 In late March, the Cabinet Office called in the accountants Deloitte to run a crisis unit to source PPE.
 The result was centralised chaos.
 Thousands of prospective suppliers emailed a hotline, but many never got more than an automated response.
 A clothing manufacturer in northern England, which had offered to make medical gowns, told one of my colleagues at openDemocracy that he couldn’t understand why Deloitte had been hired: ‘If there is a fire, you don’t call the auditor, you call the fire service.’
 The Cabinet Office still hasn’t published the terms of its contract with Deloitte.